return42/sphkerneldoc/linux_src_doc/drivers/acpi/utils_c.rst

 Description
 -----------

-Evaluate device's \_DSM method with specified UUID, revision id and function number.
+Evaluate device's \_DSM method with specified GUID, revision id and function number.
 Caller needs to free the returned object.

 Though ACPI defines the fourth parameter for \_DSM should be a package,